-- 75. At the beginning of each academic year, students must register with the University within certain time frames. - 76.
-Online Registration At the beginning of each academic year (including year 1), you must confirm your place on the programme by completing registration online. - 77.
-Online Registration requires you to confirm your acceptance of: - i.
-These terms and conditions; - ii.
-The prevailing version of the University's Privacy Notice and to consent to any specific data sharing with third parties; - iii.
-The prevailing version of the University's Intellectual Property Code; - iv.
-Your company law membership of the University of Surrey's Student Union; and - v.
+- 87. Online Registration requires you to confirm your acceptance of: - vi.
+These terms and conditions; - vii.
+The prevailing version of the University's Privacy Notice and to consent to any specific data sharing with third parties; - viii.
+The prevailing version of the University's Intellectual Property Code; - ix.
+Your company law membership of the University of Surrey's Student Union; and - x.
 The prevailing versions of the Charter, Statutes, Ordinances, Regulations, Codes of Practice, and Policies of the University, which are reviewed and may be subject to consequential amendments, from time to time.
 Updates will be published on the University's website.
-Any new Academic and Student Regulations and Procedures will be published at the start of the academic year on the University's Quality Framework website.
+Any new Academic and Student Regulations and Procedures will be published at the start of the academic year on the University's Quality Framework website. - 88.
+Students who fail to undertake Online Registration within two calendar weeks of the beginning of the academic year will not normally be considered to be a continuing student of the University. - 89.
+Physical registration New Students when you arrive on campus at the beginning of each academic year, you are required to register in person as part of your Welcome programme.
+You are expected to do this within the first two weeks of the academic year. - 90.
+Please note: The requirement to attend physical registration does not apply to students on programmes where the formal mode of study is Distance Learning or where there is an alternative arrangement in place with respect to your start date.
+In these cases, registration shall be complete following completion of online registration only.